 In 2007, a large outbreak of Hepatitis C occurred in Las Vegas, which health authorities traced to the multi-dosing of Propofol at two endoscopy clinics.
 Over 50,000 people were placed at risk, and over 100 contracted Hepatitis C including Michael Washington.

 At trial, Teva and Baxter insisted that they had no responsibility beyond labeling the vials "single use only."
 They contended that the healthcare practitioners at the now defunct Las Vegas clinics were entirely to blame.
 However, as Rick Friedman argued to the jury, the label was simply not big enough to hide their reckless decisions.
 Both companies were well aware that endoscopy centers had a propensity to multi-dose and had no need for vials over 20 mL.
 Both companies could have easily avoided harm simply by limiting sales to endoscopy clinics to 20 mL vials or less.
 Teva could have continued to produce smaller safer vials and prepackaged syringes.
 Choosing profits over patient safety was the wrong choice, as the jury's verdict made clear.
 The jury ordered Teva to pay punitive damages of $60 Million and Baxter, which no longer distributes Propofol, was ordered to pay $30 Million.
 This award was # 7 in the Top Ten Jury Verdicts for 2011.
+We believe it also influenced a change in

 Washington v.
 Endoscopy Center of Southern Nevada LLC, 07A572224, District Court for Clark County, Nevada (Las Vegas).
 Plaintiff's trial team was led by Rick Friedman, and included Lincoln Sieler and William Cummings, all of Friedman | Rubin, and also Nevada co-counsel Patti Wise of Edward M. Bernstein and Associates and Matt Sharp.